marvinjude/integrationapp-hubspot-example/README.md

 ### Suggested Improvements to integration.app

-- Enhance TypeScript support by developing a CLI tool that generates types based on the user's output schema.
+- Enhance TypeScript support by developing a CLI tool that generates types based on the actions schema.
 - Provide extensive usage examples to help users understand various use cases.
 - Establish a Discord community to offer support and foster engagement with customers.
-- Improve the existing documentation to make it more comprehensive and user-friendly.
+- Improve the existing documentation to make it more comprehensive.
 - Ensure the authenticated workspace ID is passed back to the URI as current Hubspot URI is missing the workspace ID.
 - Fix the UI issue that prevents creating an output schema from being created, as the interface is currently unstable.
 - Implement a feature to clone actions, which would be beneficial for testing and experimenting with different examples.